top of page

 STYLE OF TRAVEL

-There will be 30 - 35 participants in the event.
-In general, we will provide lead and sweep staff (and other support vehicles and/or runners, hikers, bikers, kayakers throughout the course).
+There will be 25-30 participants in Week 1 and 40-45 participants in Week 2. â€‹ In general, we will provide lead and sweep staff (and other support vehicles and/or runners, trekkers, bikers, kayakers throughout the course).
 We will establish pit stops along the route, very roughly equidistant between one another and usually a minimum of 3 of these stops per day.
-You go at your own pace, run/hike/bike with others, or on your own, whatever you fancy.
+You go at your own pace: run/trek/bike with others or on your own, whatever you fancy.

 We will not stop you unless you look unlikely to finish in daylight.
 As such, there are no formal cut-off times as the daily stages could be influenced by weather or other factors as judged appropriate by the event team.
 However, unless we think you’re going to run out of daylight to finish the stage, we will not cut you off.
 That is our pledge to you.
 For your part, just keep moving forward.